National Healthcare Law

 Executive Vice President and CEO of the American Medical Association (AMA), Michael Maves has set out his organizations position on health care reform legislation pending before the Senate Finance Committee.

 In a letter to Committee Chairman Max Baucus, Dr. Maves says his group of physicians is "encouraged" by some portions of the bill; however, "AMA has serious concerns about several provisions in the mark."
 The letter goes on to identify AMA's objections and the reasons for those objections.
 This letter comes as the Senate Finance Committee prepares to hold a key mark up session on the legislation.
-(Read the full text of the AMA's letter by following the link below)

 The House Republican Conference has released a policy brief titled, "Democrat Health "Reform" IS a massive Middle-Class Tax Increase."

 This comes the day after President Barrack Obama appeared on nearly every major Sunday morning talk show to promote the health reform plan.
-(Read the entire policy brief by following the link below)

 As the Senate Finance Committee prepares for mark up on Health Care Reform legislation, Committee members have filed 564 Amendments to be considered.